 The 'bubble and streak' technique:

-The impressionistic image he created uses a scumbled (ie: a softening of the colors / outlines of a painting or drawing by covering with a film of opaque or semiopaque color or by rubbing) acrylic technique that in its jazzy, textured effects instantly conjures 1960s illustration.
+The impressionistic image he created uses a scumbled (ie: a softening of the colors / outlines of a painting or drawing by covering with a

 “It’s a style we refer to over here in England as bubble and streak,” he said “I don’t work in that manner now, and I was surprised how quickly it came back, the ability to use it in that particular way.”